What is heparin-induced skin necrosis?

 Blood tests should be done to work out the cause of the heparin reaction and exclude other causes of skin necrosis.

-In many cases heparin necrosis is due to an allergic immune reaction involving a complex of antibody, heparin, platelet factor 4 (PF4) and platelet.
+In many cases, heparin necrosis is due to an allergic immune reaction involving a complex of antibody, heparin, platelet factor 4 (PF4) and platelet.
 This should be tested for as it is important not to have further heparin if it is positive.
-This form of heparin necrosis is called ‘heparin-induced thrombocytopenia type II’.
+This form of heparin necrosis is called ‘heparin-induced thrombocytopenia type II’, and, as the name suggests, is associated with low platelet counts.

-Heparin necrosis can however occur in the absence of these antibodies and the mechanism may then be less clear.
-Blood tests are also be done for clotting factors, protein C and protein S (usually normal).
+Heparin necrosis can occur in the absence of these antibodies and the mechanism may then be less clear.
+Blood tests are also be done for clotting factors, protein C and protein S (which are usually normal).

 Subcutaneous provocation tests should not be performed when there has been skin necrosis.